osama2kabdullah/portfolio-template/README.md

 ## Project folder structured
 ```
-gatsby-markdown-boilerplate/
+portfolio-template/
   ├── node_modules/
+  ├── .cache/
+  ├── public/
+  ├── gists/
   ├── src/
-  │   ├── components/
+  │   ├── component/
-  │   │   ├── Layout.js
+  │   │   ├── markdownProps.ts
-  │   │   └── SEO.js
+  │   │   └── GistComponent.tsx
+  │   ├── images/
   │   ├── pages/
-  │   │   ├── index.js
+  │   │   ├── gist/
-  │   │   └── 404.js
+  │   │   │   └── {MarkdownRemark.parent__(File)__name}.ts
-  │   ├── styles/
+  │   │   ├── Gists.tsx
-  │   │   ├── global.css
+  │   │   ├── index.tsx
-  │   │   └── index.css
+  │   │   └── 404.tsx
-  │   └── templates/
+  │   └── styles/
   │       └── blog-post.js
   ├── .gitignore
+  ├── gatsby-config.ts
-  ├── gatsby-config.js
+  ├── gatsby-browser.ts
   ├── LICENSE
   ├── package-lock.json
   ├── package.json
+  ├── README.md
-  └── README.md
+  └── tsconfig.json
 ```

 Let me explain each of these folders and files:
 - `node_modules`: This folder contains all the dependencies that the project requires.
 You don't need to worry about this folder, as it is created automatically when you run the `npm install` command.
+- `.cache`:
+- `public`:
+- `gists`:
 - `src`: This folder contains all the source code for the project.
 It's where you'll make most of your changes.
-  - `components`: This folder contains the React components that make up the site.
+  - `component`: This folder contains the React components that make up the site.
 The `Layout` component provides the basic structure of the site, while the `SEO` component helps with search engine optimization.
   - `pages`: This folder contains the pages of the site.
 In this project, there are two pages: `index.js`, which serves as the homepage, and `404.js`, which is displayed when a page is not found.
   - `styles`: This folder contains the CSS files for the project. `global.css` contains styles that are applied to the entire site, while `index.css` contains styles that are specific to the homepage.
-  - `templates`: This folder contains the templates for the site.
+  - `images`: This folder contains the templates for the site.
 In this project, there is one template: `blog-post.js`.
 This template is used to display individual blog posts.
-- `gitignore`: This file tells Git which files and folders to ignore when committing changes.
+- `.gitignore`: This file tells Git which files and folders to ignore when committing changes.
 This can be helpful for excluding files that are generated automatically or contain sensitive information.
-- `gatsby-config.js`: This file contains configuration settings for the GatsbyJS site, such as the site title, description, and plugins.
+- `gatsby-config.ts`: This file contains configuration settings for the GatsbyJS site, such as the site title, description, and plugins.
+- `gatsby-browser.ts`:
 - `LICENSE`: This file contains the license under which the project is released.
 In this case, the project is released under the MIT license.
 - `package-lock.json`: This file contains information about the exact versions of dependencies that the project requires.
 You don't need to worry about this file, as it is created automatically when you run the `npm install` command.
 - `package.json`: This file contains metadata about the project, such as the name, version, and dependencies.
 It also contains scripts that can be run using the `npm run` command.
+- `tsconfig.json`:
 - `README.md`: This file contains information about the project, including how to use it and how to contribute to it.
 It's the file you're currently reading!

 ## How to Use This Repo